16 Actionable Metrics for Measuring Customer Success in SaaS

 16. Time to First Value (TTFV)

-Time To First Value (TTFV) helps you understand how successful your onboarding process is.
+Time To First Value (TTFV) helps you understand how successful your SaaS customer onboarding process is.
 This metric represents the time it took between a customer signing up the point at which the customer is deriving value from your product, rather than just learning how to use it.
 To achieve this, you need to aim for as short a TTFV as possible, making sure that your onboarding process is efficient and the customer sees value very quickly.

 Companies with more complex products will generally have a longer TTFV.
 For example, powerful editing software may have a longer TTFV than a dating app.
 The longer TTFV isn’t always a cause for concern.
 If the customer is happy with the value they’re receiving from your SaaS product, they’ll be satisfied with the time it takes them to get there.